LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 	<li>Salary<br>
 	Has an add and remove method, which is: monthly and positive for add, negative for each purchase or expense.</li>
 	<!-- <li></li> -->
-	<li><em>FileReaderAndWriter<em><br>
+	<li><em>FileReaderAndWriter</em><br>
-	Ig gives persistence to the program by loading all the already saved values and by storing the new ones into files that can be used as the project storage system.</li>
+	It gives persistence to the program by loading all the already saved values and by storing the new ones into files that can be used as the project storage system.</li>
 </ul>

 <h2>EXCEPTIONS</h2>